Benjamin-Roger/gatsby-markdown-resume-starter/README.md

 ## Features
 This is a fully equipped starter.
 It includes:
 - several resume sections, including a filterable project section
-- Markdown management, fetched with GraphQL API
+- Markdown management, their content fetched with a GraphQL query at the page level
 - a SEO component ready to go once the information in the config file
 - Google Analytics, robot.txt, sitemap plugins ready to work